About Us

 *All Children’s Hospital and Florida Hospital show interest in initiating Grace’s Hope Hospital Visitation Program.
 Hospital management turned down the requests.

-*ESF is selected (for the third year) by the Great Nonprofits Organization as one of the 2013 top-rated health non-profits in America.
+*ESF is selected (for the third year) by the Great Nonprofits Organization as one of the 2013 top-rated health non-profits in America. - 2014 – *ESF board approves the addition of the Meet & Greet, Parent-to-Parent and Young Adult Programs.

 *ESF keeps $250,000 death benefit for Executive Director Life Insurance policy but reduces premium to $4,500/year.
 (See 2007 for details of policy).